message/iata/DE.md

 - passengers with a COVID-19 vaccination certificate showing that they received the first vaccine dose of AstraZeneca (Vaxzevria), Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty), and a positive COVID-19 LAMP, NAAT, PCR, RT-LAMP, RT-PCR or TMA test taken at least 28 days and at most 6 months before arrival.
 The certificates must be in in English, French, German, Italian or Spanish.
 They must not be arriving from China (People's Rep.);
 - passengers younger than 12 years accompanied by a parent with a COVID-19 vaccination certificate showing that the parent was fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 14 days before departure.
 The certificate must be in in English, French, German, Italian or Spanish.
 They must not be arriving from China (People's Rep.);
 - passengers younger than 12 years accompanied by a parent with a COVID-19 vaccination certificate showing that the parent received the first vaccine dose of AstraZeneca (Vaxzevria), Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty).
 The parent must also have a positive COVID-19 LAMP, NAAT, PCR, RT-LAMP, RT-PCR or TMA test taken at least 28 days and at most 6 months before arrival.
 The certificates must be in in English, French, German, Italian or Spanish.
 They must not be arriving from China (People's Rep.).
-2. Passengers arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, United Kingdom or Zimbabwe must have:
-- a negative COVID-19 antigen test taken at most 24 hours before arrival; or
-- a negative COVID-19 LAMP, NAAT, PCR, RT-LAMP, RT-PCR or TMA test taken at most 72 hours before arrival.
+2. Passengers and airline crew entering or transiting through Germany who are arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, United Kingdom or Zimbabwe must have a negative COVID-19 LAMP, NAAT, PCR, RT-LAMP, RT-PCR or TMA test taken at most 48 hours before departure.
 The test result must be in English, French, German, Italian or Spanish.
-- This does not apply to passengers younger than 12 years;
+- This does not apply to passengers younger than 6 years;
-3. Passengers arriving from a country other than Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, United Kingdom or Zimbabwe must have:
+3. Passengers entering or transiting through Germany who are arriving from a country other than Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, United Kingdom or Zimbabwe must have:
 - a negative COVID-19 antigen test taken at most 48 hours before arrival; or
-- a negative COVID-19 LAMP, NAAT, PCR, RT-LAMP, RT-PCR or TMA test taken at most 72 hours before arrival.
+- a negative COVID-19 LAMP, NAAT, PCR, RT-LAMP, RT-PCR or TMA test taken at most 48 hours before departure.
 The test result must be in English, French, German, Italian or Spanish.
 - This does not apply to:
-- passengers younger than 12 years;
+- passengers younger than 6 years;
 - passengers with a positive COVID-19 LAMP, NAAT, PCR, RT-LAMP, RT-PCR or TMA test result issued at least 28 days and at most 6 months before arrival.
 They must have not been in Botswana, China (People's Rep.), Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, United Kingdom or Zimbabwe in the past 10 days;
 - passengers with a COVID-19 vaccination certificate if they in the past 10 days have not been in Botswana, China (People's Rep.), Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, United Kingdom or Zimbabwe.
 The certificate must show that they were fully vaccinated at least 14 days before departure and must be in in English, French, German, Italian or Spanish.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty).
 4. Passengers arriving from a high risk area or an area of variant of concern must register before departure at <a href="https://www.einreiseanmeldung.de">https://www.einreiseanmeldung.de</a> .
 The list of countries can be found at <a href="https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html">https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html</a>